rwojsznis/navidrome-listenbrainz-jams/docs/behavior.md

   - Swapping a feed for the **same `navidrome_user`** still orphans the old playlist today, because the lookup is by feed name, not user.
 (A possible future improvement is to resolve the client by `navidrome_user`.)

+## Matching strategy (Navidrome)

+When resolving a feed track against Navidrome (`search3` on `"<artist> <title>"`, top 50), candidates are matched in priority order:

+1. **MusicBrainz recording id** — if a candidate's `musicBrainzId` equals the feed track's recording MBID, it's an exact, authoritative match and wins over everything else (no fuzzy needed).
+This is what the optional fingerprinting step enables for downloaded files.
+2. **Decoration-aware fuzzy** — otherwise, a normalized artist+title similarity
+   (≥ `fuzzy_threshold`).
+Both sides are also compared with decorations stripped (`(PMEDIA)`, `(feat. …)`, `- Remastered`, …) plus a length-guarded containment check, so library tags that carry extra cruft the feed lacks — or a leading `The` — still match.
+This tolerance is why a file the downloader fetched (via the simplified-title search) resolves back to its library entry.

+Without it, decorated tags scored below threshold and tracks could sit in `downloaded` forever — and the same false-negative would re-download a track already in the library.

 ## Search strategy (slskd)